Cocoa Krispies: Variations

-Variations include Coco Pops Chocos, which is wheat cereal in the form of shells, similar to Nestle's Chocapic, Coco Pops Jumbos, which is maize cereal in the form of balls, similarly to General Mills's Cocoa Puffs, and Coco Pops Rocks, which is similar to Jumbos, but also contains multi-grain "pillows" stuffed with chocolate cream, similarly to Krave, all of the aforementioned examples being chocolate-flavored.
-In February 2022, Kellogg's released a 'mystery' favor of Coco Pops, and ran a contest with a $10,000 AUD prize for guessing the flavor.
-The mystery flavor was revealed to be neapolitan ice cream, and Mystery Coco Pops were subsequently relaunched as Coco Pops Vanilla Berry Choc Top.
+Variations include Coco Pops Chocos, which is wheat cereal in the form of shells, similar to Nestlé's Chocapic, Coco Pops Jumbos, which is maize cereal in the form of balls, similarly to General Mills's Cocoa Puffs and Nestlé's Nesquik Cereal, and Coco Pops Rocks, which is similar to Jumbos, but also contains multi-grain "pillows" stuffed with chocolate cream, similarly to Krave, all of the aforementioned examples being chocolate-flavored.

+In February 2022, Kellogg's released a 'mystery' flavor of Coco Pops, and ran a contest with a $10,000 AUD prize for guessing the flavor.
+The mystery flavor was revealed to be neapolitan ice cream, and Mystery Coco Pops were then relaunched as Coco Pops Vanilla Berry Choc Top.